dpaservices/legal/terms-2017.md

 Browser testing no longer means attempting to make a website look the same in browsers of different capabilities or on devices with different size screens.
 It does mean ensuring that a person’s experience of a design should be appropriate to the capabilities of a browser or device.

-###Website Maintenance

 ###Changes and revisions

 We know from experience that fixed-price contracts are rarely beneficial to you, as they often limit you to your earliest ideas.
 We do not want to limit your ability to change your mind.
 The price at the beginning of this contract is based on the length of time we estimate we will need to accomplish everything you have told us that you want to achieve, but we are happy to be flexible.
 If you want to change your mind or add anything new, this won’t be a problem as we will provide a separate estimate for that.
+Any additions to the website or additinal functionality that is not in the initial agreement will be completed at the end of the initial contract.

 ###Legal stuff